White65534/BHSD/README.md

 ![BHSD](brains.png)

 ## 📚 Datasets
-- deep-dive into the datasets used in the paper!
-[Click here for a dive into dataset strategies](docs/DATASETS.md)
+- Access the datasets used in the paper!
+[Click here for a dive into dataset strategies](https://www.kaggle.com/datasets/stevezeyuzhang/bhsd-dataset)

 ## 💼 Commercial Use-Cases